 How does this happen?
 It's a phenomenon of human nature.

-Until and unless you change, you will attract to you the same life lessons packaged up in new lovers, new friends or new business partners.
+Until and unless you change, you will attract the same life lessons packaged up in new lovers, friends, or business partners.

 You have, no doubt, been cautioned about getting into a relationship on the rebound.
 The reason that advice is so profound is that you have not invested time in doing your spiritual work.
-You must face the lesson your marriage brought to you.
+You must face the lesson your divorce taught you.